BRIEF-NanoRepro plans capital increase with subscription rights

 * Plans capital increase with subscription rights

-* Intends about 1.5 million euros gross proceeds Source text for Eikon: Further company coverage: ($1 = 0.8823 euros) (Gdynia Newsroom)
+* Intends 0.5 million euros gross proceeds Source text for Eikon: Further company coverage: ($1 = 0.8835 euros) (Gdynia Newsroom)

 * Sonoma receives final $1.5 million payment from sale of Latin America business to Invekra S.A.P.I. de C.V.
 Source text for Eikon: Further company coverage: